keyvank/tsp/src/1-compute.md

 | Z | X     |
 | X | X     |

-There are two ways we can simulate gates in our simulator software.
-We either implement them through plain Python code, as primitive components just like transistors, or we describe them as a circuit of transistors.
-Here is an example implementation of a NOT gate using the former approach:
+There are two ways to simulate gates in our software.
+We can either implement them using plain Python code as primitive components, similar to transistors, or we can construct them as a circuit of transistors.
+The following is an example of a NOT gate implemented using the first approach:

 ```python=
 class Not: